CMPS-6100/lab-02-template/lab-02.md

 # CMPS 6100  Lab 02

 In this lab, we will perform some data analysis.
 The National Centers for Environmental Information within NOAA publishes large datasets of climate and weather data.
-In this lab, we will analyze temperature data for New Orleans, specifically from a weather station located in Audubon Park across from Tulane's campus.
+You'll analyze temperature data for New Orleans, specifically from a weather station located in Audubon Park across from Tulane's campus.
+You will also analyze a dataset of your choice.

 Some prompts will require you to edit `main.py` and others will require answers will go in `answers.md`.

 Unlike Lab 01, this lab does not have automated tests.
-Your grade for this lab will be based on your implementations and
+Your grade for this lab will be based on your implementations and materials provided in `answers.md`.

 Refer back to the [README.md](README.md) for instruction on git, how to test your code, and how to submit properly to get all the points you've earned.